Estarem, Mazandaran: Language

+Population

+At the time of the 2006 National Census, the village's population was 128 in 36 households.
+The following census in 2011 counted 102 people in 32 households.
+The 2016 census measured the population of the village as 214 people in 70 households.

+Overview

 Estarem is connected to Galugah-Damghan road through rural roads.
-Nearby villages are Fetkash in north, Vaneshid in southwest and Kaftar Kar in northwest.
+Nearby villages are Fetkash in the north, Vaneshid in the southwest, and Kaftar Kar in the northwest.

-People of the village speak Mazanderani language.
-Its agricultural products include wheat, barley, rice, millet, honey and animal products.
+The village's agricultural products include wheat, barley, rice, millet, honey, and animal products.